luxcem/listen_to_this/README.md

-# test-arnaud-fabre
+#test-arnaud-fabre

+##Description

 A music streaming service has challenged you with a new task.

 In this task, you will be asked to predict the chances of an user listening to a song repetitively after the first observable listening event within a time window was triggered.
 If there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, its target is marked 1, and 0 otherwise in the training set.

+##Goal

-Goal: Create a model able to predict the value of target (i.e. target = 1 if an user will listen again to the song, target = 0 if not).
+Create a model able to predict the value of target (i.e. target = 1 if an user will listen again to the song, target = 0 if not).
 Train and test your model using the provided dataset.

+##Dataset composition

-The dataset is composed of:
+The dataset is composed of the following features:

 msno: user id